imhazige/myblog/_posts/2022-08-28-steps-of-move-from-meteor-to-express-and-apollo.md

 We have to use webpack on both `API` and `WEB` project.
 The magic is webpack `alias`, point `/imports` to the `imports` folder underneath the project root.
 In this way, the import statement `/imports/xxxx` at everywhere in the code will not need to be changed, and we can always easily merge from `develop` branch which was still on Meteorjs stack.

-The alias trick also helped us to run the application at the very ealier stage before all refactoring done.
+The alias trick also helped us being able to run the application at the very ealier stage before all refactoring done.
 In the webpack config, resolve `meteor/xxx` package to code that we re-implemented without Meteorjs.

 ### Meteor subscription to Apollo v3 Subscription
 This step is easy because at this point we are already based on expressjs.